PoChang007/Object_Detection_in_Urban_Env/README.md

 - edit_config.py: to create a new configuration for training
 - model_main_tf2.py: to launch training
 - exporter_main_v2.py: to create an inference model
-- inference_video.py: to make a video of object detection results
 ```

 Jupyter Notebook: